NORTH SEA

 Defining risk management options

 Defining Risk Management Measures is an important activity within the DAPP-MR methodology.
 These measures will be used for shaping the pathways and potential strategies.
 The objective of Risk Management Measures is to facilitate stakeholders in meeting the objectives of their sector even as risks and hazards change over time.
+In the case of the North Sea Pilot it was decided to focus on qualitative pathways, rather than on quantitative pathways, since there is a lack of quantitative information on hazards in the regional context.

 Table 1: Overview of measures for the energy sector